SoundCloud: Criticism

 As SoundCloud evolved and expanded beyond its initial user base, consisting primarily of grassroots musicians, many users complained that it had sacrificed its usefulness to independent artists in an attempt to appeal to the masses, perhaps in preparation for public sale.
 Such criticism particularly followed the launching of a revamped website in 2013 which, according to former CEO Alexander Ljung, was implemented for the purpose of increasing SoundCloud usage.

 On 3 July 2014, TorrentFreak reported that SoundCloud offered unlimited removal powers to certain copyright holders, allowing those copyright holders to unilaterally remove paid subscribers' content without recourse.

 In April 2015, SoundCloud announced a new partnership with Zefr, a content tracking company that works with YouTube to help identify songs on the platform and facilitate either takedowns or ads being run against it.

 In July 2016, SoundCloud notified registered users via email that it would be "phasing out" groups because they "were not a strong driver to help users share their new tracks to the most users effectively".
-This announcement was met with alarm and concerned responses from numerous artists, who deemed the change unacceptable because it would eliminate their only effective means of sharing music on SoundCloud.
+This announcement was met with alarm and concerned responses from numerous artists because it would eliminate their only effective means of sharing music on SoundCloud.

-In January 2023, SoundCloud "kowtowed to China and removed Taiwan's status as a country from their websites" and listed Taiwan, which communist China claims as its own territory, as a "Province of China."
+In January 2023, Taiwan was changed from a country to a "Province of China" on SoundCloud's website.

 SoundCloud has also been criticized for changes in service.
 The anti-piracy algorithm—which was put into place to combat the number of illegal music downloads—has often been criticized for taking down music that was not illegally submitted or downloaded.
 Also, Universal Music Group has the right to take down any files on SoundCloud.
 Uploads can be taken down directly by Universal Music Group outside of SoundCloud's anti-piracy policy.
 Other than uploads, Universal Music Group has the ability to take down accounts, both premium and free.
 Customers of the company have claimed this to be "bogus," arguing that the right to manage and delete accounts should be reserved to SoundCloud itself, not to an outside company.